-Dino Ciccarelli scored a pair of goals, on Nov.
+Dino Ciccarelli scored a pair of goals on Nov.
 13, 1987, in the Minnesota North Stars’ 5-4 road win at the Buffalo Sabres.
 This gave him 268 career goals to become the all-time leading goal-scorer in franchise history.
-He scored 332 goals before he was traded to the Capitals in 1992, which are still the third on the team’s all-time list.
+He scored 332 goals before being traded to the Capitals in 1992, which are still third on the team’s all-time list.

 On Nov.
 13, 1999, Brendan Shanahan scored his 400th career NHL goal in the Red Wings 1-1 tie at the Maple Leafs.
 He scored another 256 times before retiring.
 He is 14th all-time in NHL goal-scoring with 656.

-On year later, on Nov.
-13, 2000, Jaromir Jagr scored twice to hit the 400 NHL-goal plateau in the Penguins 3-2 overtime loss in overtime in Colorado.
+One year later, on Nov.
+13, 2000, Jaromir Jagr scored twice to hit the 400 NHL-goal plateau in the Penguins’ 3-2 overtime loss in overtime in Colorado.
 Jagr became just the second player in Penguins history to score 400 goals, joining his former teammate Mario Lemieux.
 Both Sidney Crosby and Evgeni Malkin have since joined the 400-goal club in Pittsburgh.

 On Nov.
 13, 1997, the NHL’s expansion franchise in Nashville announced the team would be called the Predators.
 They officially joined the league at the start of the 1998-99 season.

 The Capitals played their 2,000th game in franchise history on Nov.
 13, 1999, and beat the Devils 4-3, with Adam Oates scoring a goal and adding an assist.